Tuttotorna/OMNIABASE/README.md

 A representation is never neutral.
 It is also a constraint, a filter, a distortion channel, and a privilege structure.

-For this reason, Omniabase treats plural representation as method.
+For this reason, OMNIABASE treats plural representation as method.

 The same object can be recoded across multiple bases, encodings, coordinate systems, or descriptive views in order to study: